> Eliza Carthy > Songs > Blow the Winds

 The Baffled Knight / The Shepherd Lad / Blow the Winds

 Gavin Greig collected The Shepherd Laddie from Mrs Gillespie of Buchan, Aberdeenshire, in 1905.
-In 1925 it was included in Alexander Keith’s book Last Leaves of Traditional Ballads and Ballad Airs.
+It was included in 1925 in Alexander Keith’s book Last Leaves of Traditional Ballads and Ballad Airs.

 Emily Bishop of Bromsborough Heath, Herefordshire, sang The Baffled Knight to Peter Kennedy on 13 October 1952 (BBC recording 18679).
 This recording was included on the anthology The Child Ballads 2 (The Folk Songs of Britain Volume 5; Caedmon 1961; Topic 1968) and in 2012 on the Topic anthology Good People, Take Warning (The Voice of the People Series Volume 23).
 The first album’s booklet noted: